Yekaterina Zelenko: Aerial ramming controversy

-According to the official version of events in her 1990 awarding of the title Hero of the Soviet Union, the events leading to her death went as follows: On 12 September 1941, Zelenko's Su-2 was attacked by seven Bf 109s.
-After shooting down two of them she ran out of ammunition, so she launched a downward ramming which tore a Bf 109 in two as the propeller of her plane hit the German aircraft's tail.
-According to some accounts the Su-2 exploded, leading to the breakup of the cockpit.
+According to the official version of events in her 1990 awarding of the title Hero of the Soviet Union, Zelenko's SU-2 was attacked by seven Bf 109s on 12 September 1941.
+After shooting down two she ran out of ammunition and rammed a Bf 109's a sliced off its tail with her propeller.
+Her cockpit broke up when the Su-2 exploded.

-While it is undisputed that she flew 40 missions on the Su-2 and engaged in 12 aerial battles, many aviation historians from both Russia and the US strongly doubt or outright disagree with the claim that Zelenko actually committed an aerial ramming, pointing out major discrepancies in the accounts describing her alleged ramming.
-Her first nomination for the title Hero of the Soviet Union did not mention an aerial ramming at all; claims about the location of the ramming itself, the location of her final resting place, and the evidence that was used to conclude that she conducted the ramming have been brought into question.
+While it is undisputed that she flew 40 missions on the Su-2 and fought 12 aerial battles, many aviation historians from both Russia and elsewhere doubt the ramming story, pointing out that her first nomination for the title Hero of the Soviet Union did not mention a ramming.
+Claims about the location of the ramming, the location of her final resting place, and the evidence that was used to conclude that she conducted the ramming have been brought into question.
 For flying 40 missions she qualified for the title Hero of the Soviet Union, she was initially just awarded the Order of Lenin, likely because she was considered missing.
-In 1965 there was a petition to award her the title Hero of the Soviet Union on the basis of her alleged aerial ramming, but it was rejected due to a lack of evidence that she did an aerial ramming.
-After the petition many journalists wrote about the alleged ramming without providing solid evidence, resulting in later petitions suggesting she be awarded the title.
+In 1965 there was a petition to award her the title Hero of the Soviet Union for the ramming, but it was rejected due to a lack of evidence that it occurred.
+After the petition many journalists wrote about the ramming without providing evidence, resulting in later petitions suggesting she be awarded the title.